About Melissa

 As the founder and CEO of Warrior Love Productions, she has designed communications strategies and campaigns to accelerate decarbonization, advance gender equity, and drive environmental justice.
 She has advised the UN Climate Change Global Innovation Hub, the World Bank, Cisco, KPMG, MasterCard, William Morris Endeavor, and a range of scale-ups and nonprofits.

-Currently, Melissa leads communications for REVERB, the leading nonprofit greening the music industry.
-Partnering with artists including Billie Eilish, FINNEAS, Harry Styles, Dave Matthews Band, Dead & Co, Jack Johnson, and Lorde, she helps decarbonize live shows, make tours more sustainable, and mobilize millions of fans in climate and social justice.
+Currently, Melissa serves as the Director of Communications at REVERB, which funds local and national environmental initiatives, and partners with leading artists such as Billie Eilish, FINNEAS, Dave Matthews Band, Dead & Co, Jack Johnson, and Lorde, to decarbonize live shows and mobilize millions of fans around climate and social action.

-Previously, she co-founded The Toolbox with legendary musician and activist Peter Gabriel—a humanitarian platform providing mentorship and digital tools for social entrepreneurs in developing economies.
+Previously, she co-founded the humanitarian tech platform, The Toolbox, with legendary musician and activist Peter Gabriel to provide digital tools for social entrepreneurs in developing economies.
 While living across the UK, Europe, the Caribbean, and the Middle East and North Africa, she chronicled women founders for ForbesWomen, highlighting the lessons the U.S. can learn from their ingenuity and resilience.

-Melissa is an advisor to Women and Climate and Creatives for Climate, a UN Media for Impact Award recipient, and a Founder Institute alum.
-At her core, she believes storytelling is not only an art, but an act of faith in humanity, solidarity, and system-shifting truth.
+At her core, Melissa believes that storytelling is not only an art, but an act of faith in humanity, solidarity, and system-shifting truth.

 Contact us